 I don’t water the ornamental plants in my garden, unless they’re newly planted or look drought-stricken, but I do water my fruit and veg because water is so important for fruit setting and development.

 Some plants need more watering that others and really the only way to be sure of who needs what when is to keep an eye on them.
+You can do as much harm over-watering as underwatering.
 I find it best to check plants once a day or a few times a week to see who might need a drink, being careful not to overwater.
 If the plant doesn’t look like it needs a drink leave it be.
-You can do as much harm over-watering as underwatering.
-I have what i call a ‘canary’ plant that shows signs of under-watering very quickly.
+I have ‘canary’ plants that shows signs of under-watering quickly.
 If it’s in need of a drink it gives me advance warning that other plants that are slower to show signs might need one too.

-When watering avoid doing so in the middle of the day for two reasons; firstly water that splashes on the leaves can act like magnifying glasses and result in damaged leaves, and secondly the water will evaporate from the ground more quickly than at other times.
-I think the best time to water is the morning because in the evening you’re providing the perfect conditions for slugs to come out.
+Avoid watering in the middle of the day for two reasons; firstly water that splashes on the leaves can act like magnifying glasses and result in damaged leaves, and secondly the water will evaporate from the ground more quickly than at other times, which is wasteful.
+I find the best time to water is the morning because in the evening you’re providing the perfect conditions for slugs to come out.

 It is advisable to give plants a good long drink every so often rather than a small amount more frequently.
-If we only give a small amount of water the moisture only penetrates the upper layer of the soil.
+If we only use a small amount of water the moisture doesn’t penetrates down into the soil.
 This encourages the plant to keep it’s roots in the top layer which makes it more susceptible to drying out during a dry spell.
-If we give a long drink that sees water penetrating deep into the soil the plants roots will grown downwards towards the moisture, making it much less prone to drying out.
+When we give plants a long drink the water penetrates deep into the soil, encouraging the plant’s roots to grow downwards, making it much less prone to drying out in the future.